Deriba (caldera): Lakes

-The volcanic cone has a lake as well, which is 108 m deep and smaller, with a roughly rectangular shape that extends in north-south direction.
+The volcanic cone has a lake as well, which is 108 m deep and smaller, with a roughly rectangular shape that extends in a north-south direction.
 In comparison to the other lake 0.75 mi northwest, this "male" lake had dimensions of 900 × 1550 yd in 1918.
 Steep slopes surround this lake, which is filled with fresher water.
 Reportedly, the local Fur people considered the lake haunted, but the lakes were also used as a source for salt.

 Water levels in these lakes are fairly stable from season to season although evidence for substantial fluctuations have been found that correlate to the regional climate and to fluctuations in the water levels of Lake Chad.
 Together with several perennial streams they are thus perennial waterbodies.
 Around the Deriba caldera, drainage occurs either southward or westward, leading into the Bahr El-Arab of the White Nile and the Chari River of Lake Chad respectively.
 The lakes themselves have no surface outlets.

 In the past, larger lakes existed inside the Deriba caldera.
-The first such lake stage has been dated to 23,000 or 19,000 years before present when water levels rose 25 m above the present-day levels, the second 19,600 - 16,000 years before present when they were 8–5 m higher than currently and the third 14,000 years before present, then 9 m above present-day.
+The first such lake stage has been dated to 23,000 or 19,000 years before present when water levels rose 25 m above the present-day levels, the second 19,600–16,000 years before present when they were 8–5 m higher than currently, and the third 14,000 years before present, then 9 m above present-day.
 Similar lake stages have been documented in Trou au Natron in Tibesti, where shifts of the position of the subtropical jet stream and the tropical depressions associated with the jet stream have been invoked as an explanation.
 These lake stages have left shorelines and limestone deposits in the caldera, and it is likely that the lakes sometimes overflowed through the eastern caldera rim gap.